Randy Perry: Career

-Louisiana would be Perry's next port of call, playing for the Louisiana IceGators of the ECHL during the 2001–02 season.
+Louisiana was Perry's next port of call, playing for the Louisiana IceGators of the ECHL during the 2001–02 season.
 During his time in Lafayette, Perry registered 30 points in 60 games, and was called up by the IceGators AHL affiliate team, the Houston Aeros.
-In addition, Perry would also play a handful of games with the Philadelphia Phantoms, also of the AHL.
-He returned to Europe for the 2002–03 season, playing for Danish side Herning Blue Fox of the SuperBest Ligaen, he scored 9 points in 28 games as the team finished 3rd in the regular season.
-Subsequently, Herning would win the play-offs, beating the Odense Bulldogs 3–1 in the final.
+In addition, Perry also played a handful of games with the Philadelphia Phantoms, also of the AHL.
+He returned to Europe for the 2002–03 season, playing for Danish side Herning Blue Fox of the SuperBest Ligaen; he scored 9 points in 28 games as the team finished 3rd in the regular season.
+Subsequently, Herning won the play-offs, beating the Odense Bulldogs 3–1 in the final.